comunica/Article-SSWS2020-AMF/content/problem-statement.md

     to lower _AMF false-positive probabilities_, as higher probabilities do not have a significant effect on query performance.
     <br />
     **Hypotheses:**
-    1. {:#hypo-probabilities-1} The lower the false-positive probability, the faster the client-side query execution.
+    1. {:#hypo-probabilities-1} Lower probabilities lead to faster client-side query execution.

 To come up with an answer to these research questions, their hypotheses will be tested in [](#evaluation) based on our experimental results.